Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 \end{theorem}

 \begin{theorem} Fix any $d\geq 1$.
 There exists $\gamma <1$ such that for all open, bounded, convex $\Omega \subset \R^d$ and $\lambda \geq 0,$

 \end{theorem}

-\begin{remarks} Several remarks are in order. \begin{enumerate} \item[(a)] According to the Aizenman--Lieb principle, recalled as Fact 1 in the previous subsection, the validity of one of the inequalities in Theorems \ref{thm: Extended range of semiclassical ineq Dir} and \ref{thm: Extended range of semiclassical ineq Neu} for some $\gamma<1$ implies its validity for all larger values of $\gamma$ as well. \item[(b)] The exponents $\gamma$ in Theorems \ref{thm: Extended range of semiclassical ineq Dir} and \ref{thm: Extended range of semiclassical ineq Neu} are explicit in the sense that no compactness argument is used in their proof.
-Since our proof relies on some of the results in our papers \cite{FrankLarson_Crelle20,FrankLarson_24}, where we did not provide numerical values for the constants in the error terms, we refrain here from giving a numerical value. \item[(c)] The proofs of Berezin--Li--Yau and Kr\"oger are all based in an essential way on the convexity of $E\mapsto(E-\lambda)_\limminus^\gamma$ for $\gamma=1$.
+\begin{remarks} Several remarks are in order. \begin{enumerate} \item[(a)] According to the Aizenman--Lieb principle, mentioned in the previous subsection, the validity of one of the inequalities in Theorems \ref{thm: Extended range of semiclassical ineq Dir} and \ref{thm: Extended range of semiclassical ineq Neu} for some $\gamma<1$ implies its validity for all larger values of $\gamma$ as well. \item[(b)] The exponents $\gamma$ in Theorems \ref{thm: Extended range of semiclassical ineq Dir} and \ref{thm: Extended range of semiclassical ineq Neu} are explicit in the sense that no compactness argument is used in their proof.
+Since our proof relies on some of the results in our papers \cite{FrankLarson_Crelle20,FrankLarson_24,FrankLarson_heatkernels}, where we did not provide numerical values for the constants in the error terms, we refrain here from giving a numerical value.
+We emphasize that no compactness argument was used in \cite{FrankLarson_Crelle20,FrankLarson_24,FrankLarson_heatkernels}, so the constants there can, in principle, be tracked. \item[(c)] The proofs of Berezin--Li--Yau and Kr\"oger are all based in an essential way on the convexity of $E\mapsto(E-\lambda)_\limminus^\gamma$ for $\gamma=1$.
 This convexity breaks down for $\gamma<1$, while we show that the inequalities continue to hold, at least for convex sets $\Omega$.
 This should be compared to the results in \cite{Erdos_etal} and \cite{Frank_etal_09}, which concern the case of a constant magnetic field.
 In this case the validity of the analogous inequalities breaks down exactly at $\gamma=1$. \end{enumerate} \end{remarks}